Shopify/ruby-lsp-rails/README.md

 * Run or debug a test by clicking on the code lens which appears above the test class, or an individual test.
 * Navigate to associations, validations, callbacks and test cases using your editor's "Go to Symbol" feature, or outline view.
 * Jump to the definition of callbacks using your editor's "Go to Definition" feature.
+* Jump to the declaration of a route.

 ## Installation